top of page

 — News feature shines a bright spotlight

-Thanks to all y'all, we've grown even since providing the numbers for this SUNY Oswego news feature
+Thanks to all y'all, we've grown a bunch since providing the numbers for this SUNY Oswego news feature

-So, writers from North Dakota, our U.S. holdout, let's do this: our Issue 9 reading period is now open
+So, writers holed up in Antarctica, let's do this: the fifth annual Subnivean Awards and our Issue 12 reading period are now open

 2021 FIRECRACKER AWARDS